aws/aws-cdk/packages/@aws-cdk/aws-codedeploy/README.md

 });
 ```

-In order to deploy a new task definition version of the ECS service,
+In order to deploy a new task definition version to the ECS service,
 deploy the changes directly through CodeDeploy using the CodeDeploy APIs or console.
 When the `CODE_DEPLOY` deployment controller is used, the ECS service cannot be
 deployed with a new task definition version through CloudFormation.